Contrast-Security-OSS/docs/content/tools/cli/Cli-tool.md

 ## Authenticate and Analyze

-Once the CLI is installed with a valid set of credentials and a correct Application ID, you can analyze applications and see the results in the Contrast UI.
+Once the CLI is installed with a valid set of credentials and a correct application ID, you can analyze applications and see the results in the Contrast UI.
 Contrast recommends that SCA is invoked as part of a CI pipeline so that running the SCA is automated as part of your build process.

 Use the commands shown in the following example to analyze an application: